 Requirement Verification 1.
 When there is no ball in the hole, the sensor output voltage is in a range of 0V to 0.5V.
 1. Place the sensor inside the hole and check the output voltage with multimeter.
-2. When there is a ball in the hole, the sensor output is a voltage in the range of 4V to 5.5V.
-2. With the sensor inside, place a ball in the hole and check the output voltage of sensor using a multimeter.
+2. When there is a ball in the hole, the sensor output is a voltage in 2.
+With the sensor inside, place a ball in the hole and check the output voltage of sensor using a multimeter.
 If the voltage is out of range, adjust the placement of the sensor.